learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/OpenShift.md

 -	**API and authentication**: To ensure the security of the cluster, any administration/ access request goes through the API.
 -	**Data Store**: Stores the state and information related to the environment and application.
 -	**Scheduler**: Determines where pods and jobs  will run  while considering current memory, CPU, and other environment factors.
 **Health/scaling**:  Monitors the well-being of pods and adjusts their scale according to CPU utilization.
 In the event of pod failure, the primary node initiates an automatic restart.
-In case of frequent failures, the pod is flagged as bas and is temporarily withheld from further restart attempts.
+In case of frequent failures, the pod is flagged as bad and is temporarily withheld from further restart attempts.

 #### Worker node